 What if I Can’t Visit Your New York City Hair Restoration Facility for a Consultation?

-If you are unable to travel to our New York City hair transplant office for a consultation, we invite you to fill out our online photo consultation form.
-There are directions on the website that will instruct you as to the photos and information that you need to provide.
+In-person consultations in our New York City office are preferred because an exam allows the doctor to better evaluate your hair loss.
+However, if you are unable to travel to NYC for a consultation, we invite you to fill out our online photo consultation form.
+There are directions that will instruct you as to the photos and information that you need to provide.
 After reviewing the information submitted, the doctor will assess your potential candidacy for medical therapy, surgical hair restoration, or corrective work.

 Can I Schedule Hair Transplant Surgery Directly After a Photo Consult?